Higher Institutions Football League: Regulations

-The HiFL® regulations refers to the statute as adopted by the Executive Management Board (EMB) that contain the basic principles and detailed rules regarding the governance of the HiFL games and competition.
+The HiFL regulations are the statute as adopted by the Executive Management Board (EMB) that contain the basic principles and detailed rules regarding the governance of the HiFL games and competition.

 In particular, they specify, based on the fundamental structure, general principles regarding the internal organisation of the MOC, LOC and EMB.
-They further specify, within the framework of the general regime of competences the general principles regarding the duties, powers and responsibilities of certain bodies, units and other entities of HiFL® as well as of the members of those bodies.
+They further specify the general principles regarding the duties, powers and responsibilities of certain bodies, units and other entities of HiFL, as well as of the members of those bodies.

-Finally, the Regulations clearly defines best practices regarding the execution of the competition in its entirety.
+The regulations clearly define best practices regarding the execution of the competition in its entirety.

 Format

-The Higher Institutions Football League begins with a return-leg elimination of 16 teams, however, in the 2019 season it had 32 teams playing in a round-robin group stage.
+The Higher Institutions Football League begins with a return-leg elimination of 16 teams.
+However, in the 2019 season it had 32 teams playing in a round-robin group stage.
 The participating universities are member institutions of NUGA.
-The 32 teams were then drawn into 8 groups of four teams and play in a round-robin system.
-The eight group winners (including the seeded teams from last year’s Super Four – UAM Tillers, UNICAL Malabites, OAU Giants and UNILORIN Warriors) and eight runners-up proceed to the knockout phase.
+The 32 teams are then drawn into eight groups of four teams, and play in a round-robin system.
+The eight group winners (including the seeded teams from the previous year's Super Four) and eight runners-up proceed to the knockout phase.

 For this stage, the winning team from one group plays against the runners-up from another group, in the same geographical distribution – Coastal or Sahel.
-This condition remained through the quarter-final and Semi-final until the Super Four where the winners from inter-conference matches battled to determine who lifts the trophy.
+This condition remains through the quarter-final and semi-final until the Super Four, where the winners from inter-conference matches battle to determine who lifts the trophy.

-Generally, each school has a registration pool of 30 individuals – 26 players and 4 officials.
-However, the school’s game-day team will be represented by a squad of twenty-two (22) individuals.
-Eighteen (18) are players and four (4) make up the team officials.
-They are the Coach, Assistant Coach, Team Manager, and Medical Officer.
+Generally, each school has a registration pool of 30 individuals: 26 players and four officials.
+However, the school's game-day team is represented by a squad of 22 individuals: 18 players and four officials.
+These are the coach, assistant coach, team manager, and medical officer.

-The tournament uses the away goals rule: if the aggregate score of the two games is tied, then the team who scored more goals at their opponent's stadium advances.
+The tournament uses the away goals rule: if the aggregate score of the two games is tied, then the team who scores more goals at their opponent's stadium advances.

 Brand and emblem

-The HiFL icon is based on three distinct objects and they include:
+The HiFL icon is based on three distinct objects: